cosmic-shovel/typescript-sprockets/README.md

 ## Usage

+After the sprockets gem (and this gem) is loaded, add the following lines of code:

+    require 'sprockets'
+    require 'typescript-sprockets'
+    ::Typescript::Sprockets::TypescriptProcessor.register

-Just add a `.js.ts` file in your `app/assets/javascripts` directory and include it just like you are used to do.
+Then just add a `.js.ts` file in your `app/assets/javascripts` directory and include it just like you are used to do.

 Configurations:

 ```
-# Its defaults are `--target ES5 --noImplicitAny`.
+# Its defaults are `['--removeComments', '--noImplicitAny', '--noEmitOnError']`.
-Typescript::Rails::Compiler.default_options = [ ... ]
+Typescript::Sprockets::TypescriptProcess.options(compiler_flags: ['--removeComments', '--noImplicitAny', '--noEmitOnError'], compiler_command: 'node node_modules/typescript/bin/tsc')
 ```

 ## Referenced TypeScript dependencies